syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Grouping.md

 {% endhighlight %}
 {% endtabs %}

-### Expand groups while grouping
+## Expand groups while grouping

 You can expand all the groups while grouping by setting [SfDataGrid.AutoExpandGroups](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~AutoExpandGroups.html) to `true`.
 So, when user group any column, then all groups will be in expanded state.
-Also you can allow end-user to expand or collapse the groups by setting [SfDataGrid.AllowGroupExpandCollapse](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~AllowGroupExpandCollapse.html) to `true`.

 {% tabs %}
 {% highlight xaml %}